Code-Institute-Submissions/GriffinSar-Renewal-Calculator-Project-3/README.md

 The usesr is then prompted to either save their details or exit.
 If they choose the save the details are saved to a google sheet.
 They can then be accessed by the user at a later date by entering the customer name.

 ### Access stored data
 The user can enter the customer  name and any saved details for this customer will be printed to the terminal.
-It gives the customer name, product, supporot level and the pricing for One, Two and three years.
+It gives the customer name, product, support level and the pricing for One, Two and three years.

  ![saved](assets/images/saved%20details.png)

  ### Note on Features

  - I have chosen to store all input from the user as lower case.
-This way when they user is accessing their saved details if they used capital letters or not wont matter, it will convert their input to lower case and match the name to the saved lower case details in the google sheet.
+This way when they user is accessing their saved details if they used capital letters or not won't matter, it will convert their input to lower case and match the name to the saved lower case details in the google sheet.

  - When the user enters details, if their details are accepted by the program a message will be printed in yellow telling the user it has been accepted.
 This is good for the user as it lets them know that what they have entered is accepted and the program is running as expected.